PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 through a set of methods required of all *MASK* classes.
-Since the maximum number of weights is typically known based on the topology, usage within Vtr, *Far* or *Hbr* is expected to simply define buffers on the stack or in pre-allocated tables to be partitioned into the three sets of weights on construction of a *MASK* and then populated by the mask queries.
+Since the maximum number of weights is typically known based on the topology, usage within Vtr, *Far* or *Hbr* is expected to simply define buffers on the stack.
+Another option is to utilize pre-allocated tables, partitioned into the three sets of weights on construction of a *MASK*, and populated by the mask queries.

 A potentially useful side-effect of this is that the client can define their weights to be stored in either single or double-precision.
 With that